boxofbox/pyatsyn/pyats/Notes.md

 REQUIRES LIBSNDFILE

-REMOVE UNECESSARY REQUIREMENTS
+atsa.util.py
+* for amp thresholding is it better to use amp_av or amp_max?

+atsa.peak_tracking.py
+* the way we are finding peaks to update averages in previous frames can be faster?
+* possible speed up in inital cost calculations if we sort and terminate once we're out of range?
-in general, phase calculations are an issue
+* in general, phase calculations are an issue
     * we are assuming interpolatable phase, because we are assuming continuous partials
     * however, there is not guarantee the truth is smoothly linear
     * thus later samples of phase via the fft may not adhere to this model